 (B = breakfast, L = lunch, D = dinner)

-Beijing-Gubeikou-Jinshanling
+Day 1: Beijing-Gubeikou-Jinshanling

-(L, D. 4-5 hours of hiking)
+(L, D., 5 hours of hiking)

-We will pick you up at your hotel, and drive directly to the Gubeikou section of the Great Wall, where we will begin our two-day hike on the wall.
 Today we will hike for around 10 km/6 miles.
 Gubeikou is covered with over 140 watchtowers, all differing in size and design.
 From the wall here you will be able to witness how the wall twists and winds along the steep mountain ranges.
 This is as dramatic a view on the Great Wall as you’ll find.
 If the weather is clear, you will be able to see the shimmering blue lake of the Miyun Reservoir.
 There is a section on the wall that is part of a military base, so you will be able to walk and explore a quaint nearby local village and re-enter the wall at Jinshanling.

-The Jinshanling Great Wall, a UNESCO World Heritage Site, while much of it is restored, is not nearly as crowded as Badaling or Mutianyu, allowing you to have a more intimate experience with the wall.
+The Jinshanling Great Wall, a UNESCO World Heritage Site, while 1/4 of it is restored, is not nearly as crowded as Badaling or Mutianyu, allowing you to have a more intimate experience with the wall.
 This afternoon, you'll watch the sunset while walking along the Wall.

 After the meal, we'll take a break.
-You can chat with Photographer Duan and visit his mini gallery.
+You can chat with the Duan and visit his mini gallery.
 As the winner of several photographing contest, he's happy to share his experience in taking Great Wall photos.

 Then, before it gets dark, we'll go up to the mountain and sleep overnight in a watch tower.
 We'll prepare the necessary camping facilities such as sleeping bags so you don't have to bring anything but yourself.
 Here it is the sound sleeper's paradise - let the mountain valley and the Great Wall echo your snoring sound!